Hacker1254/BlazePastePlates/README.md

 # BUGS
- - IF IT LOOKS LIKE THIS, ADD IT INTO THE UPDATE U DUMB SKID
+ - IF IT LOOKS LIKE THIS, ADD IT IN THE UPDATE CALL U DUMB SKID

  ![image](https://user-images.githubusercontent.com/69991448/205401740-0df2a800-912f-4fad-9936-0d72ba446ba0.png)